CS425-Assignments/Assignment-1/README.md

 ### Contributions

 #### Aditi Khandelia
+- Conceptualized the design of the chat server
+- Implemented the TCP server class for the chat server
+- Implemented the client handler, and sending error messages to the client
+- Implemented the lowest level functions for sending and receiving messages
+- Correctness testing for the chat server
+- Stress testing to check the number of clients in any group
+- Documentation of the design decisions and implementation details

 #### Arush Upadhyaya
+- Conceptualized the design of the chat server
+- Implemented the chat server class functions for authentication, accepting connections, and thread creation
+- Implemented the lowest level functions for creating and joining groups
+- Implemented the Makefile for the project
+- Correctness testing for the chat server
+- Stress testing to check the number of groups that can be created
+- Documentation of the project, team, challenges faced and feedback

 #### Kushagra Srivastava
+- Conceptualized the design of the chat server
+- Implemented the chat server class functions for private messaging, group messaging, and group management
+- Implemented the lowest level functions for leaving groups and graceful exit of users
+- Implemented the utility functions for sending messages
+- Correctness testing for the chat server
+- Stress testing to check the number of online connections supported
+- Diagrams and documentation of restrictions and stress testing

 ### Sources
 Following are the sources referred to while implementing the chat server :